 Scientific Talks & Presentations

 He participated as an Invited Speaker at the International Conference on Current Research Trends (ICCRT-2025), a hybrid international conference held with online participation.
-He delivered an invited talk entitled “Computational Evaluation of MXene-Supported Metal Catalysts for Methanol Electrooxidation,” focusing on computational strategies for the design and evaluation of advanced electrocatalysts for energy applications. 🔗 Conference website 📄 Tentative Schedule (PDF) 🎥 Open ceremony
+He delivered an invited talk entitled “Computational Evaluation of Perovskite-Supported Metal Catalysts for Methanol Electrooxidation,” focusing on computational strategies for the design and evaluation of advanced electrocatalysts for energy applications. 🔗 Conference website 📄 Tentative Schedule (PDF) 🎥 Open ceremony 🎥 Invited talk

 He participated in the Mini-Symposium “Interactions”, organized by the Center of Excellence in Astrochemistry and Astrophysics at Nicolaus Copernicus University, Toruń, Poland.
 He presented a poster entitled “Investigation of MXene-Supported Metal Catalysts for Methanol Electrooxidation,” showcasing computational insights into MXene-based electrocatalysts for energy-related applications. 🔗 Symposium website